 in accordance with applicable federal, state and provincial statutes, regulations and rules.
 Livestock shall not be exhibited if the

 drugs administered in accordance with federal, state and provincial statutes, regulations and rules affect the animal's performance

 If the laboratory report on the analysis of saliva, urine, blood, or other sample taken from livestock indicates the presence of

 forbidden drugs or medication, this shall be prima facie evidence such substance has been administered to the animal either

-which it is sent is the one taken from the animal in question, its integrity is preserved and all procedures of said collection and
+is sent is the one taken from the animal in question, its integrity is preserved and all procedures of said collection and preservation,

-preservation, transfer to the laboratory and analysis of the sample are correct and accurate and the report received from the
+transfer to the laboratory and analysis of the sample are correct and accurate and the report received from the laboratory pertains to

 At any time after an animal arrives on the fair or livestock show premises, all treatments involving the use of drugs and/or